Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Anxiety, agitation, irritability, insomnia

-• Paranoia, hallucinations, or psychiatric disorders in vulnerable subjects
+• Paranoia, hallucinations, or psychiatric disorders in vulnerable individuals

 • Exhaustion, “crash,” mood drop after the stimulant effect